 D. instantiation cline: elaboration + attributive (Halliday & Matthiessen 1999: 145)

 P.S.
-The pedagogical advantage of understanding the theoretical architecture in these very precise ways is that it enables the learner to immediately identify the bluffers in the SFL community who don't understand the theory — but whose confident bullying might suggest otherwise — so that the learner doesn't waste time trying to accommodate their misunderstandings.
+The pedagogical advantage of understanding SFL's architecture of language in these very precise ways is that it enables the learner to immediately identify the bluffers in the SFL community who don't understand the theory — but whose confident bullying might suggest otherwise — so that the learner doesn't waste time trying to accommodate their misunderstandings.

 The Metafunctions: Grammatical Or Semantic?